W-David-Porter/course-in-consciousness/chapter-11-functioning-mind/readme.md

 In [Chapter 9](/chapter-9-perceiving-conceptualising/), we used the term individual mind, although we found that Awareness of all minds is universal, not individual.
 In simplest conceptual terms, all experience can be divided into thoughts, feelings (which are more subtle than emotions), emotions, sensations and perceptions.
 All of these are nothing but concepts dividing Consciousness, so none is more real than another.
 However, we tend to equate intensity and persistence with reality, so the last items in the list can seem to be more real than the first items.
 For example, emotions, sensations and perceptions can seem to be more real than feelings and thoughts because they can be more intense and persistent.
 However, sensations and perceptions are not inherently more real than feelings and thoughts are.
 On the contrary, the more attention-grabbing an object is, the more unreal it is likely to be, and the more subtle it is, the more real it is likely to be.
 For example, subtle feelings and thoughts (see [Section 10.1](/chapter-10-teaching-non-duality/#_10-1-the-metaphysics-of-non-duality), [Chapter 16](/chapter-16-love-seeking-itself/)) are more likely to point to Reality than intense ones are, and very subtle perception (called apperception) is more likely to reveal the underlying Reality of the object (see [Section 23.3](/chapter-23-disidentification-through-inquiry/#_23-3-inquiry-into-the-self-self-inquiry) and [Chapter 24](/chapter-24-disidentification-through-meditation/)) than superficial perception is.

-On p.
-95 of *I Am That* (1984), Nisargadatta Maharaj says:
+In chapter 25 of *I Am That* (1984), Nisargadatta Maharaj says:

 >What is beautiful?
 Whatever is perceived blissfully is beautiful.
 Bliss is the essence of beauty.

-On p.
-48–49 of his book *Eternity Now* (1996, see Appendix), the sage, Francis Lucille, says that Truth, Love and Beauty transcend all concepts, and come directly from the Unmanifest and are pointers to the Unmanifest.
-On p.
-70, he says that positive feelings like love, happiness, gratitude, awe, respect and sense of beauty come from beyond the mind, and they generate release, relief and relaxation at the somatic level.
+On pages 48–49 of his book *Eternity Now* (1996, see Appendix), the sage, Francis Lucille, says that Truth, Love and Beauty transcend all concepts, and come directly from the Unmanifest and are pointers to the Unmanifest.
+On page 70, he says that positive feelings like love, happiness, gratitude, awe, respect and sense of beauty come from beyond the mind, and they generate release, relief and relaxation at the somatic level.
 These are to be contrasted with negative emotions, like anger, hatred and fear, which come from the mind, and which generate stress, heaviness, pressure, constriction and tension at the somatic level.

 :::tip Exercise
 Close your eyes and feel the following feelings: